 Finally, stars and interpreters of themselves such as Charlie Chaplin and Erich Von Stroheim, interpreters of recurring characters such as the tramp and the cynical officer, who express a style of cinema that is more independent and of European taste.
 Showing the contradictions of American society and its fragile values that will soon be overwhelmed by the great depression.

-The classic Hollywood style will reach its full maturity With the advent of sound in the 30s and 40s.
-Sound will allow us to get out of an idea of cinema as a partial and non self-sufficient language accompanied by live performances and sound performances in totally self-sufficient language.
-The world inside the big screen will become a world without any connection with the reality outside the screen to enjoy independently.
+The classic Hollywood style will reach its full maturity with the advent of sound in the 30s and 40s.
+Sound will make it possible to get out of an idea of cinema as a partial and non-self-sufficient language accompanied by live shows and sound performances with a totally self-sufficient language.
+The world inside the big screen will become a world without any connection to the reality off the screen to be enjoyed independently.